aaryanshroff/fastest-finger-first/README.md

 # Fastest Finger First

-A multiplayer game built with that allows you to practise American Sign Language through a video call with another player.Earn points by 'speaking' the prompted letter.
+A multiplayer game built with that allows you to practise American Sign Language through a video call with another player.
+Earn points by 'speaking' the prompted letter.

 ## Technologies: